 A best practice approach to teaching and learning

-The UK Professional Standards Framework for Teaching and Supporting Learning in Higher Education (PSF) is a globally recognised framework for benchmarking success within higher education teaching and learning support.
+The Professional Standards Framework for Teaching and Supporting Learning in Higher Education (PSF23) is a globally recognised framework for benchmarking success within higher education teaching and learning support.
 The PSF can be applied to professional development programmes at an individual or institutional level to improve the quality of teaching and learning and recognise excellence.

 Accreditation provides external and independent confirmation that professional development is aligned with the PSF.
 Accreditation provides participants on accredited programmes with the opportunity to be professionally recognised through the Fellowship scheme in recognition of their continuing success in teaching and learning support.

 Good practice in use of dialogue in accredited schemes – report by Dr Ruth Pilkington

 This report, authored by Dr Ruth Pilkington, outlines lessons, issues and recommendations for those using a dialogic route and is illustrated by good practice case studies shared by colleagues leading accredited schemes which successfully use dialogue at Edinburgh Napier University, Ulster University, and York St John University.
 These exemplars emerge from cycles of implementation, review and enhancement by these academics and provide invaluable insights to guide practitioners.

 Accreditation or Approval

 Which is right for your institution?

 Approval differs from Accreditation in that it does not automatically result in participating individuals being awarded professional recognition as a Fellow.
 Approval is external confirmation that a product/resource is aligned to the PSF and therefore may be used as evidence towards an application for Fellowship.

 Advance HE requires institutions to complete a brief annual review of all accredited CPD schemes.
 At present the we do not require an annual review for accredited taught programmes.

 We provide a template for this report, which contains data specific to the institution.
 This personalised template will be sent to institutions during September each year.